The Robo Ranking®

 Costs: We scored costs on the sum of the management fee and average-weighted expense ratio rather than scoring these two components separately.
 This method better reflects the true cost incurred by clients.
-Additionally, we consider a cash allocation as a cost if the cash holding is earning less than 0.95% APY.
+Additionally, we consider a cash allocation as a cost if the cash holding is earning less than 1.95% APY.
 If a cash position was earning 1.95% or more, robos received full points in this section.
 Robos with cash positions that are earning less than 1.95% received less than full points in this category.
 The cash allocation had a much smaller impact than management fees and weighted expense ratios.

 Size and Tenure: This score is based on the AUM and age of the robo advice products.
 Large amounts of AUM and older products are less likely to be discontinued in the future, forcing a client to change providers or products, which can be disadvantageous to the client.
 Robos that do not publish their AUM specific to the robo advice product only received the points available for the age of the robo.
 We encourage robo advisors and their parent companies to release AUM data for their different products in the interest of transparency to the investor.